 - Define the population of youth to be served by these grant funds.
-This should include details such as gender, age, offense history, and any other data that supports the need for services within the identified population. - Clearly identify the need for diversion programs/services amongst the Indian children in the proposed project area. - Use data or other supporting information to support the identified need.
+This should include details such as gender, age, offense history, and any other data that supports the need for services within the identified population. - Clearly identify the need for diversion programs/services amongst the Indian children who comprise the target population in the proposed project service area. - Use data or other supporting information to support the identified need.
+Supporting documentation should include both qualitative and quantitative data. - Identify existing gaps in available resources, services, and/or activities within the proposed project area for the target population.

-- Identify existing gaps in available resources, services, and/or activities within the proposed project area for the target population. - Explain any methods that were used to conduct outreach and/or gather input from interested parties in order to determine the need that is presented in this proposal.
+• Explain any methods that were used to conduct outreach and/or gather input from interested parties in order to determine the need that is presented in this proposal.

-Rating Criteria for Program Need (scored on a scale of 1-5; weighted at 35%) 1.1 The applicant has clearly identified the specific target population to be served (e.g., gender, age, offense history, and/or other supporting data).
-1.2 The applicant has described the need(s).
-1.3 The applicant has provided information that connects to the need(s) stated in 1.2.
+Rating Criteria for Project Need (scored on a scale of 1 - 5; weighted at 30%) 1.1 The applicant has clearly identified the specific target population to be served (e.g., gender, age, offense history, and/or other supporting data).
+1.2 The applicant has described the diversion need(s) of the selected target population.
+1.3 The applicant has provided qualitative and/or quantitative data that connects to the need(s) stated in 1.2.
 1.4 The applicant has identified a lack of service or service gaps that contribute to the need.
 1.5 The applicant has solicited community input/outreach in determining need (e.g., townhalls, surveys).

-2. Program Description and Work Plan (Percent of Total Value: 50%)
+2. Project Description (Percent of Total Value: 50%)